 General Motors Company (GM) has a generic strategy (Porter’s model) that ensures competitive advantage amid increasing competition in the global automotive industry.
 Michael Porter’s model indicates that competitive advantage is created through a generic strategy that the company effectively applies in relation to variables in the target market.
-In this case, General Motors’ generic competitive strategy emphasizes the benefits of economies of scale, which is one of the company’s strengths (Read: SWOT Analysis of General Motors Company).
+In this case, General Motors’ generic competitive strategy emphasizes the benefits of economies of scale, which is one of the company’s strengths shown in the SWOT analysis of General Motors Company.
 The firm also employs intensive growth strategies based on the business effects of such generic strategy.
 Each intensive strategy contributes to the growth of General Motors.
 However, these intensive growth strategies have different degrees of significance in the business.
 For example, General Motors benefits more from one intensive strategy compared to the other intensive strategies in terms of their effects on organizational growth and appropriateness to the target market for automobiles and related products.

 The effectiveness of General Motors’ generic strategy has a direct link to the organization’s ability to address issues associated with competitive rivalry.
 Competition is a major external force that affects the company’s growth and development.
-The Porter’s Five Forces Analysis of General Motors Company shows the significance of competition in determining the performance of the automobile business.
+The Five Forces analysis of General Motors Company shows the significance of competition in determining the performance of the automobile business.
 Thus, the generic competitive strategy must match the needs of the organization, while considering the external business environment.
 On the other hand, the effectiveness of General Motors’ intensive growth strategies influences how the business grows.
 The competitive advantage based on the generic strategy and the growth potential based on the intensive strategies contribute to the long-term success of General Motors.

-General Motors Company’s Generic Strategy (Porter’s Model)
+General Motors’ Generic Competitive Strategy (Porter’s Model)

 The differentiation generic strategy has a supporting role for General Motors’ competitive advantage.
 However, cost-leadership remains the company’s main generic competitive strategy.
 In differentiation, the strategic objective is to make products attractive on the basis of features, brand image, quality, and related variables.
 For example, the differentiation generic competitive strategy is applied through General Motors’ research and development efforts toward producing energy-efficient automobiles.
 The features of these products should also differentiate them from the competition, to ensure the company’s competitive advantage.
-This generic strategy supports the technological advancement and value emphases in General Motors’ mission statement and vision statement, respectively.
+This generic strategy supports technological advancement and value emphases in General Motors’ mission statement and vision statement, respectively.